AfterShip/challenge/README.md

 ----
 Code a currency exchagne rate `worker`

-1. Input currency from USD, to HKD
+1. Input currency `FROM` and `TO`, say USD to HKD, one currency conversation per job.
-2. Get USD to HKD currency every 1 min, save 10 successful result to mongodb.
+2. Get `FROM` and `TO` currency every 1 min, save 10 successful rate results to mongodb include the timestamp, then that currency converstaion job is done.
 3. If any problem during the get rate attempt, retry it delay with 3s
-4. If failed more than 3 times, give up the job.
+4. If failed more than 3 times in total (not consecutive), bury the job.

 ## Requirements

-- Scale horizontally (can run in more than 1 process in many different machines)
+- Scale horizontally (can run the process in multiple machines at the same time)
 - Using [co](https://github.com/tj/co) + [bluebird](https://github.com/petkaantonov/bluebird)
+- Must apply our coding gudieline by using [eslint check](https://github.com/AfterShip/eslint-config-aftership)
+- Must include unit test in your code

 ## FAQ
 - `consumer worker` is the script to take the job from the queue, in this case is the scraper to get the exchange rate.